desertbit/ants/README.md

 - Protocol addition: check the PMSN for invalidity to ignore duplicate data messages.
 - Implement the thread-safe Golang libraries.
 - Implement an automatic test program to test new clients for a valid protocol implementation.
+- Test tool: create a test case to check if the peer DLE escaping was implemented right.